 The bird interactions are so darn cute.
 I really laughed out loud at the bird.
 I’ve always loved birds too.
 I’ve seen many species in my backyard and traveling, and I try to keep track.
 Despite what you think, birds can be very expressive if you give them the chance.
 I am currently on hold with pet ownership, so sometimes I think of them like pets.
 I think they appreciate that and I think this game would too.

 Okay, one other major thing about this game.
 There is no dialogue!
 Not verbal at least.
 It really is no problem though.
 The music is simply delightful, and there are enough character gags that you’ll know perfectly well what’s going on.
 The music was composed by Reives himself if I’m right.

 If you want to check this game out it’s on Steam.
 I got it for $3.99.
-It doesn’t have a lot of replay after you run the game, but at that price it’s cheaper than a movie.
+It doesn’t have a lot of replays after you run the game, but at that price, it’s cheaper than a movie.

 Write me, comment below, or follow me on Twitter.
-I’ve making new content for MrDavePizza.com whenever I can, so stop back again or take a look around and explore!
+I’ve made new content for MrDavePizza.com whenever I can, so stop back again or take a look around and explore!